Can recidivism be solved with technology?

 The U.S. leads industrialized countries in recidivism, with over 66% of incarcerated individuals re-arrested within three years of leaving jail or prison.
 That number rises to 80% when expanded to six years.

-Silas Deane III, an early innovator in jail solutions, is now the manager of Community Readiness at Tyler Technologies.
+Silas Deane III, an early innovator in jail solutions, is now the general manager of corrections solutions at Tyler Technologies.
 He believes a large part of that recidivism rate stems from a lack of resources to help people reacclimate as they leave a facility.
 But these resources can be offered in a single package that streamlines facility operations and eases resident transitions.

 Providing More Opportunity